-Funding in Fresno County continues to diminish while services in surrounding counties are nonexistent.
+According to TLR, funding in Fresno County continues to diminish while services in surrounding counties are nearly non-existent.
 Kings and Tulare counties closed their AIDS related clinics and Fresno County Public Health (FCPH) no longer has a specialty clinic.
 FCPH currently only provides confirmatory testing and monitoring of new reported cases.
-Fresno County continues to turn a blind eye to Needle Exchange however they refuse to make it "legal" so additional funding can be provided.
+Fresno County has not taken actions related to needle exchange regulations that TLR estimates could provide for additional funding opportunities.

 3. Identify any evaluations, studies, or other assessments of the HOPWA program that are available to the public.

 None are available.